 Lourdes is a Policy Advisor based in Geneva, working at IISD’s Global Subsidies Initiative (GSI).
-Her research focuses on the analysis of energy subsidies and the evaluation and design of renewable energy support policies.
-She has worked in projects in Indonesia, China and India.
+Her research focuses on the analysis of energy subsidies (electricity and fossil fuels), the evaluation and design of sustainable energy policies and on developing communication strategies for energy subsidy reforms.
+She has worked in projects in Mexico, Guinea, Indonesia, China and India.

-Prior to arriving at IISD, Lourdes worked at one of the largest utilities in Switzerland, developing pricing and supply-side support measures for renewables and energy efficiency.
+Prior to arriving at IISD, Lourdes with energy utilities developing pricing and supply-side support mechanisms for renewables and energy efficiency.
 She also has international consulting experience, working toward the definition of support mechanisms for renewable energy.

 Lourdes holds a Master's degree in Electrical Engineering, complemented by a specialized Master's in Energy Management.
-Of Spanish origin, Lourdes has an international profile, having lived in Germany, Switzerland, France, Norway and the Caribbean.
+Of Spanish origin, Lourdes has lived in Germany, Switzerland, France, Norway and the Caribbean.
 She is fluent in Spanish, English, French and German.